-1. Candidate Information:
+5. Candidate Information:

 a.
 Name

 b.
 College

 c.
 Department

 d.
 Number of years in faculty status at UNF

-Previous Professional Development Leaves(s): i.
-When?
+6. Previous Professional Development Leaves(s):

+v.When?

-ii.
-How long?
+vi.How long?

-iii.
-Purpose
+vii.Purpose

 iv.
 Results:

-3. Professional Development Leave Preference (check preference):
+7. Professional Development Leave Preference (check preference):

-1. One Semester Fall □ Spring □
+3. One Semester Fall □ Spring □

-2 Two Semesters
+4. Two Semesters □

-- 4. Description of professional leave proposal (5 pages maximum).
-Double spaced throughout, 12 point font, 1 inch margins, numbered pages.
-It is important to be clear and where possible, be as specific as possible.
-Include the following: - a.
-Description of programs and activities proposed - i.
-Written so that those outside your discipline can read and understand it - b.
-Relationship between proposed leave and instruction at UNF - c.
-Expected benefit of the proposed sabbatical to the faculty member, university and academic discipline - d.
-Short term outcomes (during leave period) - e.
-Long term outcomes including expected publication(s) - f.
-Anticipated supplementary income

-- 5. Attach recommendation from Chair (1 page maximum) - 6.
-Attach recommendation from Dean (1 page maximum) - 7.
-Attach relevant Curriculum Vita (4 pages maximum can be single-spaced, 12-pt font, 1" margins, numbered pages)

-By checking the box and typing name, applicant agrees to comply with the conditions of the professional development leave program as described in the Collective Bargaining Agreement 8.
-Faculty Member:
+point font, 1 inch pages maximum).
+Double spaced simportant to be clear and where a.
+Descrip tion of programs and activities proposed i.
+V Written so that those outside yo our discipline can read and unders stand it b.
+Expecte discipline ed benefit of the proposed leave e to the faculty member, universi ty and academic c.
+Descrip tion of the results anticipated f rom the leave. d.
+Anticipated supplementary income 5.
+Attach recom mendation from Chair (1 page maximum) 9.
+Attach recomm mendation from Dean (1 page 1 maximum) ant Curriculum Vita (4 pages numbered pages) naximum - can be single-spaced , 12-pt font, e box and typing name, applic am as described in the collective eant agrees to comply with the c we bargaining agreement. onditions of the 11.
+Faculty Men ıber:

-APPENDIX J-1 AUTHORIZATION FOR TWELVE MONTH PAY OPTION

-(Print Name) , N# (Print Name)

-(Department nam e) • allocation of my 9 most through August ( This form mu June 30. st be ret turned to the Office o f Human Reso urces, Bldg.
-1, F Room 1101 by I understand that: • My 9 month gross salary will be dispersed to me equally over the 12 month period of the academic year August through August according to the standard payroll schedule. • My salary deductions will be processed over 12 months. • I will not be allowed to revoke this election during an academic year. • My participation in the Twelve Month Pay Option Plan will automatically continue each academic year until cancelled by submission of a "Request for Termination of Twelve Month Pay Option Plan Form". • be subi lation of participation mitted to the Office of academic year.
-Signature: signature: Date: HR U SE ONLY Start Date Stop Date Input Date Ву
+Appendix J-1 - Authorization for Twelve Month Pay Option (Print Name) (Department name) hereby authorize the allocation of my 9 month academic salary equally over the 12 month period (twenty-six pay periods) of August through August (dates determined by HR deferred payment schedule).
+This form must be returned to the Office of Human Resources, Bldg.
+1, Room 1101 by June 30.
+I understand that: My 9 month gross salary will be dispersed to me equally over the 12 month period (twenty-six pay periods) of the academic year August through August according to the standard payroll schedule.
+My salary deductions will be processed over 12 months (twenty-six pay periods).
+I will not be allowed to revoke this election during an academic year.
+My participation in the Twelve Month Pay Option Plan will automatically continue each academic year until cancelled by submission of a "Request for Termination of Twelve Month Pay Option Plan Form".
+Cancellation of participation in the plan for the next academic year must be submitted to the Office of Human Resources before June 30 of the current academic year.
+Signature: Date: HR USE ONLY Start Date Stop Date Input Date By